bradodd/SRTE-Lab/task2/task2.md

 ```

 > INFORMATION
-> The prefix-sid values to the nodes can also be given by using the other command “prefix-sid index ”×Dismiss this alert.
+> The prefix-sid values to the nodes can also be given by using the other command “prefix-sid index ”.
 Step 9:
 Verify the loopbacks are assigned with the required Prefix SID as shown below: